Flavius Liberalis

 Flavius Liberalis was a Roman of the 1st century and was a man of equestrian rank, who came from Ferentium (modern Ferento), a country town in Italy.
-This man of humble origins was a quaestor and later a law clerk.
+Liberalis served a quaestor and later a law clerk.

 Liberalis had his daughter Flavia Domitilla appear before a board of arbitration to prove her claim for Roman Citizenship, instead of a Latin one.
 She later married the future Emperor Vespasian.
 Her children with Vespasian were Domitilla the Younger and Emperors Titus and Domitian.